salekinsirajus/riscvassembler/README.md

 ./riscvass tests/helloworld.s
 ```

-This will result in an object file called `out.data`. you
+This will result in an object file called `out.o`. you
-can open it with a hex viewer like `xxd out.data` to see
+can open it with a hex viewer like `xxd out.o` to see
 the content.

 ## Features